 Find A Source To Keep Track Of Who's Hiring

-While the coronavirus pandemic has thrown a wrench into many people's job search plans, the search must still go on.
+While COVID-19 has thrown a wrench into many people's job search plans, the search must still go on.
 In fact, you may need to be even more aggressive with the job search.

 Things are changing on a daily basis, so stay alert and don't give up the search.